ElitTerrator/Necromancer-Exporter-4.4.1/README.md

 - Any groups inside another group will be linked in motion and rotation, *both in BlockBench and in Minecraft*
 - All cubes directly inside a group will be part of its Skin

+There are also some limitations:

+- Root-level cubes not inside any group are/aren't exported (whichever you settled on)
+- No support for animations, only static bind pose
+- Per-face UV must follow box UV conventions or export may be inaccurate